Lip Lift in Brazil: the surgery that transforms your smile permanently

 Generally, between three and five millimeters, depending on individual anatomy.
 It may seem like a small amount, but in such a delicate area, a few millimeters make a dramatic difference.
 The exact amount is planned during the consultation, based on precise measurements of the lip philtrum and the facial proportions of each patient.

 If you have made it this far, it’s because you are seriously considering the lip lift.
-The next step is simple: schedule a consultation with me.
+Whether you are local or an international patient exploring medical tourism in Brazil, the next step is simple: schedule a consultation with me.
 My team is ready to assist you, answer your questions, and find the best time for your evaluation.

 Learn more about the first consultation, the investment, and the guidelines for pre-surgical preparation and post-operative recovery.